c0demat1cs/se_project_aroundtheus/README.md

   ![text overlow](../images/textoverflow.png)
 - Modal form opens upon clicking the edit button
 - User is able to update their Name and Description fields
+- User is able to add and remove cards
+- User is able to click on images for a popup view

 ## Repository